craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ###### Gas Cloud
 > A gas cloud anomaly is aptly named - green clouds of toxic gas boil the skin off your muscles and then the muscles off your bones, not that you won't die of inhalation and internal bleeding first.

-The field of gas cloud anomalies is a 25' radius of 10'
+The field of gas cloud anomalies is a 25' radius circle.
+Within this radius, each 10' space has a 1/4 chance of being active for 3d6 hours.
+While active,

 ###### Electro
 ###### Tesla